piotr-yuxuan/walter-ci/doc/Development notes.md

 We should be able to use either the action, either directly the Docker image in the workflow.
 But that's only syntactic sugar.

+Here for the steps to undertake, just find a good topological order for this graph.
+It doesn't even have to be stable.
+Perhaps we could use a Clojure hierarchy?
+We have steps that must be followed by something else in case is success or failure (checkout version before git commit), and steps that may only happen if some succeded (deploy clojars if tests pass).
+Should we allow exceptions to break everything, or shall we report the step as failed?

+Use babashka.process to follow logs.
+Right now we just wait, it's not tenable in the long run.

+It's a bit boring to add so much env vars for each project.
+The main function should accept argument from the command line, a github token, a target repo, and does its magic with secrets.
+Here the goal is to stay simple, not to be easy.
+However, being as simple as possible at the end should make life more comfortable.

+Before deploying anything, rigorous checks should be made.
+If the repository is private, something is probably wrong.